sharetribe/flex-docs/src/docs/tutorial-listings/new-wizard-tab/index.md

   _EditListingWizardTab_ component and an array of supported tabs, as well as navigation and the Stripe onboarding parts of the wizard

-So to use our new _EditListingAccessoriesPanel_ component, we need to
+So to use our new _EditListingExtraFeaturesPanel_ component, we need to

 - import it in the _EditListingWizardTab_ component
 - render it in the correct context, and
 - add `ACCESSORIES` to the list of supported tabs

-### Add EditListingAccessoriesPanel to EditListingWizardTab
+### Add EditListingExtraFeaturesPanel to EditListingWizardTab

-First, import the EditListingAccessoriesPanel component in EditListingWizardTab.
+First, import the EditListingExtraFeaturesPanel component in EditListingWizardTab.

 ```shell